The community relies heavily on a network of roads, bridges, tunnels, railways, ports, airports and public transport.

 - In another railway project, Teretek resin injection was used to fill large voids that had formed beneath the track slabs of the 8.8km Kaimai Tunnel, New Zealand’s longest railway tunnel.
 A specially formulated grout was then used to bond the subgrade to the slab and re-support the railway track.
 The early intervention helped to prevent extensive damage to the tunnel floor, avoiding potential closure and a costly slab replacement, while also preparing the tunnel to accommodate larger and heavier trains in the future.

 Efficient and timely renewal and maintenance is crucial to ensuring the longevity of transport infrastructure.
-A smart approach can also avoid budget blowouts, limiting the inconveniences and commuter/traffic distruptions.
+A smart approach can also avoid budget blowouts, limiting the inconveniences and commuter/traffic disruptions.
 In some cases, ground engineering solutions and technologies can also help to reduce the need to replace major transport infrastructure.

 By Laurie Andrews